tarpaha/talos/README.md

 ![screenshot](img/game.jpg)

-Use this command line arguments: `talos 6 6 O2T2L2J1I1S1`
+Use this command line arguments: `6 6 O2T2L2J1I1S1`

 In result each tetromino is shown with its own digit: